jbloomlab/seqneut-pipeline/README.md

   pdmH1N1_lib2023_loes: data/viral_libraries/pdmH1N1_lib2023_loes.csv
   <potentially more viral libraries specified as name: CSV pairs>
 ```
-Note how the recommended way to organize the viral libraries (as indicated above) is to put them in a `./data/viral_libraries/` subdirectory.
+The recommended way to organize the viral libraries (as indicated above) is to put them in a `./data/viral_libraries/` subdirectory.

 The CSV files themselves will have columns specifying the viral barcode and the strain it corresponds to, such as:
 ```